Sumit Dewanjee, MD

 A meniscus tear is a common knee injury, especially among athletes who play contact sports.
 Treatment for a meniscus tear varies and may range from conservative medical care to surgical intervention.
 Sumit Dewanjee, MD, a board-certified orthopedic surgeon at FXRX Inc., specializes in diagnosing and treating meniscus tears.
-Call the office in Tempe or Chandler, Arizona, or schedule an appointment online today.
+Call the office in Tempe, Chandler, or Phoenix, Arizona, or schedule an appointment online today.

 A meniscus tear is an injury to the cartilage that separates your thigh bone and shinbone in your knee.
 Your knee has two meniscus, known as menisci.
 Your menisci act as shock absorbers and provide stability in your knee.

 You can develop a meniscus tear from an acute injury or a degenerative condition.
 Dr. Dewanjee categorizes meniscus tears based on their appearance and the location of the tear.

 Meniscus tears may be described as a flap, bucket handle, or radial tear.

 What are the symptoms of a meniscus tear?